UniversalScientificTechnologies/UST_docs/RSMS/RSMS02.md

 # RSMS02 – VLF Radio Storm Monitoring Station

-RSMS02 is a *Very Low Frequency (VLF) lightning mapping station designed for detection, recording, and triggering of lightning-related electromagnetic signals.
-It serves as the low-frequency counterpart to [RSMS01](/RSMS01/), generating reliable triggers for simultaneous UHF recording and enabling synchronized multi-band observation of atmospheric electrical activity.
+RSMS02 is a Very Low Frequency (VLF) lightning mapping station designed for detection, recording, and triggering of lightning-related electromagnetic signals.
+It serves as the low-frequency counterpart to [RSMS01](/RSMS01/), generating triggers for simultaneous UHF recording and enabling synchronized multi-band observation of atmospheric electrical activity.

 ## Functional Overview